Tag Archives: sports

 Filed under Classroom Activities

 Winter may be cold, but the Super Bowl game always pumps up the heat!
+The thrills, the chills, the excitement and surprises – and that’s just the advertisements!
 The Super Bowl has become one of the premier venues for marketers.
-The thrills, the chills, the excitement and surprises – and that’s just the advertisements!
+And, according to Nielsen and CBS, this year’s event broke a viewing audience record at 123.4 million.
+(The Taylor Swift and Travis Kelce romance certainly helped to increase female and youth viewership.)

-At a cost of a $7 million (same as last year) for 30 seconds of air time, the Super Bowl is also the most expensive advertising placement of any event or show.
+At a cost of a $7 million for 30 seconds of air time, the Super Bowl is also the most expensive advertising placement of any event or show.
 Add to the air time the costs of designing and producing ads, plus the integration into other marketing tactics, and a company can easily spend upwards of $8 million on a single day.

 Love them or hate them, Super Bowl advertisements have become a talking point before, during, and after the game.
-More than 50 brands took out ads designed to help them stand out to consumers, some with high-profile athletes and celebrities such as Serena Williams, Bradley Cooper, Ben Affleck, Jennifer Lopez, Alicia Silverstone, Melissa McCarthy, and more.
+More than 50 brands took out ads designed to help them stand out to consumers, many with high-profile athletes and celebrities such as Ben Affleck, Jennifer Lopez, Arnold Schwarzenegger, Danny DeVito, Jennifer Aniston, and Michael Cera.

 Which ad is your favorite this year?